cscannell-inacloud/Microsoft-Teams-Docs/teams/submission.md

 * It must not contain inadmissible or offensive material.
 * It must be stable and functional.
 * Any material that you associate with your Teams app, such as descriptions and support documentation, must be accurate.
 Use correct spelling, capitalization, punctuation, and grammar in your descriptions and materials.

->**Note** For more information, see [Validation policies for Teams apps](URL) Pending closure with Office Store Testing team.
+* It must pass all [Validation policies for Teams apps](TeamsAppValidation.pdf), which is based off of the Office Store validation policies found [here](https://msdn.microsoft.com/en-us/library/office/jj220035.aspx).
+Please note, like the Office Store validation policies, these are subject to change.

 When the validation process is complete, you will receive a message to let you know that either your Teams app is approved, or you need to make changes and resubmit it.
+For resubmission, please follow the above process.
+Do not change version number, but do change the date in the file name.

 >**Note** If you make changes to an approved Teams app, specifically as it relates to the Manifest, it must go through the approval process again.